peekuh/blog/peekblog/content/posts/SIWA.md

 color = "" #color from the theme settings
 +++

-Apple’s documentation is pretty obscure, so here’s a comprehensive guide on integrating apple’s “Sign in with Apple” feature with your Django backend.
+Apple’s documentation is pretty obscure, so here’s a comprehensive guide on integrating apple’s “Sign in with Apple” feature with your Django backend *without* using external libraries like Django-allauth.

-We will not be using Django-allauth or any external library for that matter, for the simple reason that a library as large as allauth is simply too overkill for our usecase.
+> Why avoid Django-allauth?
+While it's a powerful library, it can be overkill for this specific use case.
+We'll implement a clean, minimal solution instead.

 Apple uses oauth2.0, even though its not explicitly mentioned in the docs, so if that’s something you’re already familiar with, this shouldn’t be too difficult.